 Choosing your lawyer

 Whether you pick a lawyer based on a friend’s recommendation or from a web search or from a TV ad, there are a few things you need to know.

 - You’ll need an attorney who’s licensed to work in the state where your case would go to trial, if it goes that far (many suits settle out of court).
 So if you live in Texas but a Maryland court has jurisdiction over the case, you’ll have to hire a Maryland lawyer and handle things mostly by phone and email.
 Also opt for a lawyer who’s in the same county or a neighboring one to the court where your case would be heard, so you won’t have to pay her travel expenses.
-(Note: divorce/custody modification cases are always handled through the court where the divorce first took place.)
+(Note: divorce/custody modification cases are always handled by the court where the divorce first took place.)